 How hard is the Wainstones walk?

-I would class this circular walk to the Wainstones as mostly moderate, verging on challenging.
+I would class this Wainstones walk as mostly moderate, verging on challenging.
 You will have a few hill climbs leading up to, and just past the Wainstones, however, for the rest of the walk back, it’s pretty level and easy.

 There is a lot of mud near the start, and it’s a bit boggy on the way back.
 It hadn’t rained for a bit (about a week) when I did the walk, so I can only imagine how bad it would be after lot’s of rainfall.